-- (a) Unauthorised use of customer accounts is not permitted. - (b) To prevent unauthorised use of customer accounts, a stockbroking company must: - (i) Ensure there are adequate policies and procedures in place for changes to customer's data.
-In particular, any request for change on a customer's address and instructions on payments must be in writing, and all reasonable effort must be made (e.g. writing to both the old and new addresses to confirm the requests for changes, follow-up with the customer, etc.) to ensure that such requests for changes are genuine; - (ii) Ensure all sale proceeds and any amount payable are issued to seller or customer directly and not to any other person(s); - (iii) Monitor and aggregate, for risk profiling purposes, all the accounts where settlements for outstanding purchases are made or originate from one singular source; and - (iv) Constantly remind customers to make cheques in the <name of the stockbroking company> for <name of the customer>, when issuing cheques to the company. - (c) A stockbroking company is prohibited from issuing cash cheques for payment of sale proceeds to the seller-customers.
+- 8.01 Unauthorised access or use of customers' trading accounts is not permitted. - 8.02 Notwithstanding 8.01, no person is allowed to access or use a customer's online trading account in whatever circumstances. - 8.03 A stock broking company must- - (a) ensure that adequate policies and procedures are in place to safeguard against- - (i) unauthorised access or use of customers' accounts by any person; and - (ii) access or use of any customer's online trading accounts by any person for trading other than the customer who is the account owner; - (b) ensure there are adequate policies and procedures in place for changes to customer's data.
+In particular, any request for change on a customer's address and instructions on payments must be in writing, and all reasonable effort must be made (e.g. writing to both the old and new addresses to confirm the requests for changes, follow-up with the customer, etc.) to ensure that such requests for changes are genuine; - (c) ensure all sale proceeds and any amount payable are issued to seller or customer directly and not to any other person(s);

+- (d) monitor and aggregate, for risk profiling purposes, all the accounts where settlements for outstanding purchases are made or originate from one singular source; and - (e) constantly remind customers to make cheques in the <name of the stockbroking company> for <name of the customer>, when issuing cheques to the company. - 8.04 A stockbroking company is prohibited from issuing cash cheques for payment of sale proceeds to the seller-customers.